-Based on the observation that the instantaneous flows display features of higher-Reynolds-number turbulence, we can construct a refined ensemble model, which we call \textit{fluctuating dissipation ensemble}.
+We observed that the instantaneous flows display features of higher-Reynolds-number turbulence, manifesting in large values of the instantaneous flatness and the normalized second moment of dissipation.
+Based on this, we can construct a refined ensemble model, which we call `fluctuating dissipation ensemble'.
 For each instantaneous value of $\theta(t) = \langle \varepsilon(t)^2 \rangle/\langle \varepsilon(t) \rangle^2$, we select a simulation of stationary turbulence that matches this value most closely (see figure~\ref{fig:loop_schematic}).
-Then we know based on the approximate collapse in figure~\ref{fig:loop_plots} (right panels) that the selected stationary flow will approximate the instantaneous values of vorticity and acceleration flatness, too.
-However, we know that total flatness is not only determined by instantaneous flatness but also by instantaneous variance (see \eqref{eq:weight_multiplier}).
+Then we know, based on the approximate collapse in figure~\ref{fig:loop_plots} (right panels), that the selected stationary flow will approximate the instantaneous values of vorticity and acceleration flatness, too.
+However, we know that total flatness is determined not only by instantaneous flatness but also by instantaneous variance (see \eqref{eq:weight_multiplier}).
 Hence we do not expect this ensemble model to predict the total flatness well, yet.

 In order to extend the set of simulations of stationary turbulence that we have, we perform Reynolds-similar rescalings of the data.
 This is justified by the fact that every solution of the Navier-Stokes equation such as our simulation data can be rescaled in space and time and will still be a solution of the Navier-Stokes equation~\citep{Frisch1995}.
 The rescaling factors in space, $\alpha_S$, and in time, $\alpha_T$, can be chosen freely.
 In the rescaled system, each quantity is given by its original value multiplied with the rescaling factors according to its units, e.g., the rescaled dissipation rate is given by